CloudDux/MS-Sec-Cheat-Sheet/README.md

 ### KQL

-**Kusto Query Language (KQL)** is the primary query language for Microsoft Sentinel, it is a powerful querying language for querying data and systems in your environment and can be used in Threat Hunting capabilities.
+**Kusto Query Language (KQL)** is the primary query language for Microsoft Sentinel, it is a powerful querying language for querying data and systems in your environment and can be used in Threat Hunting capabilities or to create detection rules.

 ### Threat Hunting
 **Threat hunting** in Microsoft Sentinel involves proactively searching through logs and data for suspicious activities.
 Here's how you can start: